 Careers you can get with a hospitality management degree is typically related to certain jobs with a culinary arts degree.
 Careers with a hospitality degree relate to management positions within restaurants, bars, resorts, cruise ships, theme parks, and casinos.
 Hospitality management degree jobs are available at local establishments as well as tourist spots.
 Many individuals who have a longing to travel, pursue hospitality major jobs.
 A major perk is earning a substantial living while traveling the world.

-Careers with a hospitality degree include event planner, head of resort operations, restaurant manager, hotel manager, conference coordinator, and leader of food and beverage operations.
+Careers with a hospitality degree include event planner, flight attendant, head of resort operations, restaurant manager, hotel manager, conference coordinator, and leader of food and beverage operations.
 These jobs with a hospitality management degree are usually offered to those who have graduated with an associate or bachelor of arts.
 For executive or education positions, a master level degree may be a pre-requisite.

 Degree Types: Associates, Bachelor’s, Master’s